 Health services should notify Drugs and Poisons Regulation in the Department of Health and Human Services of their intention to engage authorised registered nurse(s) by using the online form 'Propose changes or review an EXISTING licence or permit'.
 A health service completing the form should select 'nurse with a rural and isolated practice endorsement' as being a health practitioner who may initiate administration in the 'Health practitioner activities' section.
-The form is available on the page.
+The form is available on the Licences and Permits for industry and health page.

 Note: Health Services Permit documentation is specific to the establishment to which it applies.
 It describes how that permit holder has undertaken to comply with legislative requirements; its provisions may be more stringent than those contained in the Drugs, Poisons and Controlled Substances Regulations 2017.
 The Director of Nursing commonly manages the Health Services Permit documentation.

 - Two Schedule 8 poisons, morphine and fentanyl, may now be used by authorised registered nurses in accordance with the Primary Clinical Care Manual 9th edition.

 - Some of the Schedule 2, 3, 4 and 8 poisons in the Primary Clinical Care Manual 9th edition are approved only for administration and not for supply.
 The Schedule 8 poisons may only be administered by an authorised registered nurse within the urgent care setting and not supplied to the patient.